 It’s also important to make a note of when the probation period will come to an end for an employee.
 If there isn’t a clause in their contract that says that you’ll provide confirmation if their probation has been passed, and they work beyond the probation period specified in the contract of employment, then there could be an argument that they’ve passed their probation by default.

-Even if your employee is in their probation period, they’re still entitled to their employee rights during probation.
+Even if your employees are in their probation period, they’re still entitled to their employee rights during probation.
 This means that they’ll still be entitled to holiday time and holiday pay during probation, and should also be paid their normal salary.

 Dismissal of any kind is a sensitive topic, and it’s one that should be handled carefully to avoid any wrongful dismissal claims.
 If it does come to it and you need to dismiss an employee, then it can be done on the basis of poor performance, gross misconduct, or breach of contract.